• Skip to main content

 The fact that Sultan Alp Arslan won the Battle of Manzikert cracked the Byzantine defense completely.
 Before Byzantines found time to get on their feet, Seljuks had already captured Eastern and Central Anatolia.

-The reigns of Alp Arslan and his successor Malik Shah, were the prosperous years of the Seljuk Empire.
+The reigns of Alp Arslan and his successor Malik Shah I, were the prosperous years of the Seljuk Empire.
 There was a strong central government, ruled by the emperor and his wise man council.
 Emperor had to take the advice of the elderly people in the council.
 This was a tradition that had existed from the times of the ancient Turks in Central Asia.

 The state economy was strong due to the strategic position of Seljuk Empire.
 They were dominating the keypoints on the major trade routes of the World: Silk Road and Spice Route.
 They became more powerful with this great income.